Hackers News Hackers News

 One version of Speagle searches for files related to Chinese ballistic missiles (Source – Symantec)

-After each collection phase, Speagle compresses data using the Deflate algorithm, encrypts it with AES-128 in CBC mode, and transmits it via HTTP POST requests to a hardcoded compromised Cobra DocGuard server.
+After each data collection phase, Speagle compresses the gathered information using the Deflate algorithm, encrypts it with AES-128 in CBC mode, and then transmits it via HTTP POST requests to a hardcoded, compromised Cobra DocGuard server.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.